Epaphus: Family

 Epaphus was the son of Zeus and Io and thus, Ceroessa's brother.
 With his wife, Memphis (or according to others, Cassiopeia), he had one daughter, Libya while some accounts added another one who bore the name Lysianassa.
-These daughters later became mothers of Poseidon's sons, Belus, Agenor and possibly, Lelex to the former and Busiris to the latter.
-In other versions of the myth, Epaphus was also called father of Thebe, who was mother of Aegyptus and Heracles by Zeus.
+These daughters later became mothers of Poseidon's sons, Belus, Agenor and possibly, Lelex with the former while Busiris was born to the latter.
 Through these daughters, Epaphus was the ancestor of the "dark Libyans, and high-souled Aethiopians, and the Underground-folk and feeble Pygmies".

+In one account, Epaphus had a son, Dorus, who fathered Pygmaeus, ancestor of the Pygmies.
+Otherwise, this tribe of diminutive men was instead born from Epaphus and Gaea (Earth).

 Mythology

 Birth

 The name/word Epaphus means "Touch".
 This refers to the manner in which he was conceived, by the touch of Zeus' hand.
-He was born in Euboea, in the cave Boösaule or according to others, in Egypt, on the river Nile, after the long wanderings of his mother.
+He was born in Euboea, in the cave Boösaule according to Strabo or according to others, in Egypt, on the river Nile, after the long wanderings of his mother.
 He was then concealed by the Curetes, by the request of Hera, but Io sought and afterward found him in Syria where he was nursed by the wife of the king of Byblus.
-According Strabo, Epaphus was born in a cave in Euboea.